slamanna212/vSphere-Cluster-Ansible/README.md

 # Assumptions
 Currently these playbooks assume a couple things, this is being worked on and this list will be reduced eventually.

- - An ansible user with passwordpress sudo and public key auth needs to already exist.
+ - An ansible user with passwordless sudo and public key auth needs to already exist.
 I use [Cubic](https://github.com/PJ-Singh-001/Cubic) to include this in the initial unintended install of ubuntu.
  - All VMs use DHCP and a network of 10.90.90.0/24

 # Host Groups